CHANDRESHEKAR-MG/CHANDRESHEKAR-MG/README.md

 ## 👨‍💻 About Me

-- 🎓 Computer Science Engineering student at PES College of Engineering, Mandya
+- 🎓 Computer Science & Engineering student at PES College of Engineering, Mandya
-- 💻 Interested in Software Development, DSA and AI
+- 💻 Passionate about Software Development, DSA and Full-Stack Development
-- 🌱 Currently strengthening my Data Structures & Algorithms skills
+- ☕ Currently strengthening my Java and problem-solving skills
-- ☕ Learning Java and backend development
+- 🌐 Building projects using the MERN Stack
-- 🌐 Building projects using the MERN stack
+- 🤖 Exploring AI, Machine Learning and Generative AI
-- 🤖 Exploring Machine Learning, AI and Generative AI
+- 🧩 Practicing Data Structures & Algorithms regularly
-- 🚀 Preparing for Software Engineering internships and placements
+- 🔄 Transitioned from Mechanical Engineering to Computer Science
-- 📚 Always learning and building something new
+- 🚀 Preparing for Software Engineering internships and placements -
 ## 💻 Tech Stack

 <p align="left">